Cappadocia, Turkey

 The Rock Sites

-The Goreme Open-Air Museum is a UNESCO World Heritage Site and the most visited single attraction: a canyon complex of cave churches carved by Byzantine Christian communities between the 9th and 13th centuries.
-The churches are painted with frescoes in varying states of preservation; the Dark Church (Karanlik Kilise) has exceptional colour retention because its window was sealed for most of its history.
-Entry to the main museum is around 200-300 TRY (prices change with inflation; verify locally).
-The Dark Church costs extra but is worth it.
+The Goreme Open-Air Museum is the most visited single attraction: a canyon complex of Byzantine cave churches carved between the 9th and 13th centuries.
+The Dark Church (Karanlik Kilise) has exceptional fresco colour preservation because its window was sealed for most of its history – the blue and red pigments are among the best-preserved from this era anywhere.
+Entry to the main museum costs approximately 200 to 300 TRY (verify locally due to Turkish inflation); the Dark Church is extra and worth it.
+Arrive at opening or late afternoon to avoid the midday tour group saturation.

-Kaymakli Underground City, 20 km south of Goreme, is genuinely underground: an 8-level excavated city used as a refuge by early Christian communities from Byzantine and later periods.
-Only four levels are open to visitors.
-The tunnels are narrow (some sections require crouching), the temperature is a constant 13 degrees Celsius regardless of outside conditions, and the experience of moving through an actual underground city from the 4th century is unlike anything above ground.
-Allow 90 minutes.
-Avoid summer weekend afternoons when the tunnels back up with groups.
+Kaymakli Underground City, 20 kilometres south of Goreme, is an 8-level excavated refuge city used by early Christian communities.
+Four levels are accessible, the tunnels narrow and some requiring crouching, at a constant 13 degrees Celsius.
+Moving through an actual 4th-century underground city is unlike anything above ground in the region.
+Allow 90 minutes; avoid summer weekend afternoons when the tunnels back up with tour groups.

 The Valleys